CHASE-ING MICROBES

 Picture

 By investigating the prolific natural product producing bacterium Salinispora (Román-Ponce et al. 2020), we established that biosynthetic potential and the production of specialized metabolites can be viewed as functional traits driving species diversification.
 While previous evidence indicated that horizontal gene transfer (HGT) largely contributed to BGC diversity, we found that a majority of BGCs in Salinispora genomes are maintained by processes of vertical descent (Chase et al. 2021).
-Applying targeted high-resolution tandem mass spectrometry (LC-MS/MS) of experimentally characterized BGCs, we identified a range of evolutionary processes facilitated by vertical inheritance, including gene gain/loss events and constrained intraspecies recombination, as contributors to BGC diversification.
+Applying targeted high-resolution tandem mass spectrometry (LC-MS/MS), we identified a range of evolutionary processes facilitated by vertical inheritance, including gene gain/loss events and constrained intraspecies recombination, as contributors to BGC diversification.
 Notably, the evolutionary processes driving BGC diversification had direct consequences for compound production, providing insights into the evolutionary processes generating new chemical diversity.
-Resolving these evolutionary relationships between closely related strains and specialized metabolism will facilitate our understanding of the ecological roles of these small molecules and their influence on community structure.

 Picture

 By expanding a trait-based approach to other bioactive taxa, we can effectively target biochemically novel lineages for focused natural product discovery efforts.
-Similar to work in soils, marine sediment actinomycetes, particularly Streptomyces, have become the most prolific source of antibiotics identified to date.
-Despite the deep history and intensive work done in Streptomyces, we have identified a novel marine lineage, MAR4, that are enriched in genes that encode the biosynthesis of hybrid isoprenoids (i.e., prenyltransferases; PTases) and vanadium-dependent chloroperoxidase (VHPO) enzymes.
-Most of the MAR4 natural products are known for their antibacterial properties, such as the napyradiomycin family of meroterpenoids that exhibit potent and rapid bactericidal activity.
+Despite the deep history and work done in Streptomyces, we identified a novel marine lineage, MAR4, enriched in genes that encode the biosynthesis of hybrid isoprenoids (i.e., prenyltransferases; PTases) and vanadium-dependent chloroperoxidase (VHPO) enzymes (Sweeney et al. 2024).
+Most of the MAR4 natural products are known for their antibacterial properties, such as the napyradiomycin family of meroterpenoids that exhibit potent bactericidal activity.
 However, the biosynthesis of many of the known molecules, particularly in relation to the BGCs that encode them, remains ambiguous.
-We are currently working to link the observed genomic signatures in MAR4 strains to their chemical diversity, with a focus on halogenated compounds.
+We are currently working to link the observed genomic signatures in MAR4 strains to their chemical diversity, with a focus on halogenated compounds, such as our recent discovery of the antibiotic indanopyrrole (Sweeney et al. 2024).

 Picture